Mr. & Mrs. Mahi: Development

 The film was announced on 22 November 2021 by Karan Johar, starring Rajkummar Rao and Janhvi Kapoor.

 Filming

 Principal photography was commenced on 9 May 2022 and film was shot at various locations in Jaipur.
 Filming wrapped on 1 May 2023.
 During filming, Kapoor dislocated her shoulder twice.

 Soundtrack

 The music for the film is composed by Tanishk Bagchi, Vishal Mishra, Jaani, Hunny-Bunny, Achint-Yuva and Dhruv Dhalla.
 Lyrics are written by Jaani, Kausar Munir, Vishal Mishra, Azeem Dayani, Sagar, Arushi Kaushal and Devendra Kafir.

-The song "Dekhha Tenu" is a remake of some part the song "Say Shava Shava" from the 2001 film Kabhi Khushi Kabhie Gham sung by Alka Yagnik, Sunidhi Chauhan, Udit Narayan, Sudesh Bhonsle, Aadesh Shrivastava, Amitabh Bachchan, composed by Aadesh Shrivastava and written by Sameer Anjaan.
+The song "Dekhha Tenu" is inspired by the song "Say Shava Shava" from producer Karan Johar's 2001 film Kabhi Khushi Kabhie Gham sung by Alka Yagnik, Sunidhi Chauhan, Udit Narayan, Sudesh Bhonsle, Aadesh Shrivastava, Amitabh Bachchan, composed by Aadesh Shrivastava and written by Sameer Anjaan.